AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 The following details provide additional information on how the Experience Audit evaluates your site.
 They are not necessary for general usage of the feature and are provided here for completeness.

-* Although the [configured Experience Audit page paths](#configuration) show the `.com` domain of the publisher, the audit scans the origin (`.net` equivalent domain), to ensure issues introduced during development are detected.
+* Although the [configured Experience Audit page paths](#configuration) show the `.com` domain of the publisher, the audit scans the origin (`.net`) domain, to ensure issues introduced during development are detected.
   * The `.com` domain uses a CDN and could yield better scores or contain cached results.
 * In production full-stack pipelines, the staging environment is scanned.
   * To ensure the audit provides relevant details during auditing, the staging environment's content should be as close as possible to the production environment.